Gegori1/Proyecto-Modelado-Predictivo-Magic/README.md

 The `To_Test` directory contains the necessary files to duplicate the models using the pickle files.
 It includes the following files:

-- `MAGIC04_1V5.ipynb`: This Jupyter notebook contains the code to test the logistic regression models using the pickle files.
+- `MAGIC04_1V5.ipynb`: This Jupyter notebook contains the code to test the logistic regression models using the pickle files and magic04 dataset.
 - `svc.py`: This Python script contains the code to test the SVC models using the pickle files.

 ## Pickles